hebrides/intern-training/README.md

 ### Update 2024:

 ### 0. LLMs, CNNs, RNNs, GANs, and AI
 [Development apps](https://www.ycombinator.com/launches/KZG-pythagora-first-complete-ai-developer-that-builds-apps-by-talking-to-you) in the works take what users ask of them and create software.
 What's next for an aspiring software developer?
 Learning to write good prompts?
-Not really, as much as A.I. impresses us, it can only ever learn from what humans have already created.
+I'd argue, emphatically, no, because as much as A.I. impresses us, it can only ever learn from what humans have already created.
+We don't want programs to happen inside black boxes, because if something happens to them, and the A.I. can't fix it.
+Who will?

 Should you still learn the nuts and bolts?
 Absolutely you should.